FAQs

 All reference discs are cut on site, one disc at a time.
 A reference disc is the disc we cut at the end of the mastering session for you to listen to wherever you wish.
 We encourage you to listen to you reference discs in a variety of locations you are familiar with: in your car, at home, in your studio, on your computer, etc. Unless changes are made, this disc sounds exactly like what your manufactured discs will sound like.
 The production master is cut similarly to the reference disc, but undergoes several layers of quality control checks to insure it is a direct clone of the approved reference disc, all of the necessary sub-code data is included and correct (see the next two FAQ entries for more information), and that it has the lowest error rates possible.

 More and more clients are choosing to forgo reference discs entirely, opting to download the mastered files from our web or FTP servers.
-This has historically been poopular with overseas clients, though now many domestic clients are choosing this method as well.
+This has historically been popular with overseas clients, though now most domestic clients are choosing this method as well.
 While we still feel the safest method of achieving approval is via reference disc, with careful attention this method works well.
-Likewise, most international clients are choosing to have their production master(s) delivered directly to the plant via DDP file set – check with your manufacturing plant to insure they accept this format before deciding to go this route, but in our experience most plants accept DDP images now.
+Likewise, most clients are choosing to have their production master(s) delivered directly to the plant via DDP file set – check with your manufacturing plant to insure they accept this format before deciding to go this route, but in our experience most plants accept DDP images now.
 We’ll be happy to discuss either option with you if you’d like.

 What are ISRC codes?